-In the financial world, there are tons of metrics investors use to size up their stock investments.
-Some of the best metrics are hedge fund and insider trading sentiment.
-Our researchers have shown that, historically, those who follow the top picks of the elite investment managers can trounce their index-focused peers by a very impressive margin (see the details here).
+At the moment there are a large number of tools shareholders put to use to analyze publicly traded companies.
+A duo of the most innovative tools are hedge fund and insider trading indicators.
+We have shown that, historically, those who follow the top picks of the top money managers can outperform the S&P 500 by a healthy amount (see the details here).

-How have hedgies been trading La Jolla Pharmaceutical Company (NASDAQ:LJPC)?
+What have hedge funds been doing with La Jolla Pharmaceutical Company (NASDAQ:LJPC)?